neuropathbasel-pub/CnQuant/README.md

 **Remote server directories**

-The following remote directories are required for running CQcase and CQall on a remote server.
+The following remote directories are required to run CQcase and CQall on a remote server.
 CQmanager launches CQcalc on the same server where you run CQmanager.
 CQmanager does not sync data.
 A remote server could be a resource-limited system in a DMZ to provide public or institutional web interface access (CQcase and CQall),